franktranvantu/spring-annotations/README.md

-# @Bean
+# @Lazy

-This annotation is used at the method level. @Bean annotation works with @Configuration to create Spring beans.
-As mentioned earlier, @Configuration will have methods to instantiate and configure dependencies.
-Such methods will be annotated with @Bean.
-The method annotated with this annotation works as bean ID and it creates and returns the actual bean.
+This annotation is used on component classes.
+By default all autowired dependencies are created and configured at startup.
+But if you want to initialize a bean lazily, you can use @Lazy annotation over the class.
+This means that the bean will be created and initialized only when it is first requested for.
+You can also use this annotation on @Configuration classes.
+This indicates that all @Bean methods within that @Configuration should be lazily initialized.